Did you know that alcohol addiction is one of the most common drug addictions in the world?

-If you want to support people struggling with alcohol addiction, there are several drug and alcohol counselling courses that you can take to jump start your journey.
+If you want to support people struggling with alcohol addiction, there are several drug and alcohol counselling courses like Certificate IV in AOD that you can take to jump start your journey.

 When alcohol addicts deprive themselves of alcohol, it can lead to increased intake upon re-exposure.
 This is known as the alcohol deprivation effect (ADE) which often causes people to relapse into excessive alcohol use.